-The project manager is entitled and required to take part at Board meetings, when discussing points on the agenda that are connected to the work of the project manager.
+The project manager can be asked to take part at Board of Directors meetings, when discussing points on the agenda that are connected to the work of the project manager.

 One or more trainees may be hired on the decision of the Board as part time staff within the approved budget of the Association to support the management functions and operations of the Board.